splunk/Splunk-python-for-scientific-computing/README.md

    to include the proper licenses of the package redistributed, run `bash repack.sh license` to generate a license file
     * Note you may need to update `license_db.csv` if you included a new package
+5. Update the requirements.txt's content with the linux_x86_64/packages.txt for prodsec-review scans.
-5. Finally, when the platform specific `packages.txt` looks good, run `bash repack.sh build` to build the Python for Scientific Computing app
+6. Finally, when the platform specific `packages.txt` looks good, run `bash repack.sh build` to build the Python for Scientific Computing app
-6. Copy it to your `$SPLUNK_HOME/etc/apps` folder
+7. Copy it to your `$SPLUNK_HOME/etc/apps` folder
     * Note, due to the size of this app, installing it via web installer/deployer may fail with a timeout error